ChungmanLee/Advanced_Data_Structures_3/README.md

 # COMP47500 – Advanced Data Structures in Java
 # Project No: 3
-# Leveraging HashTable to handle bulk orders in an Order Management System
+# Implementing Priority Queue to handle orders at a Manufacturing Workstation

 ## Group Details
 	2320077  - Prakash Jha